andyli/jQueryExternForHaxe/README.md

 By default, jQueryExtern provides API same as the one supported by the std extern.
 It means that using jQueryExtern will not change the default jQuery version.
 The default jQuery is *1.6.4* in Haxe 3.2 and earlier.
 Since Haxe 3.3, the default version is set in compiler define `jquery-ver`.
 You may check the value of `jquery-ver` using [`haxe.macro.Compiler.getDefine`](http://api.haxe.org/haxe/macro/Compiler.html#getDefine).
 The version is encoded as an interger. e.g. 1.11.3 is encoded as 11103.

-jQueryExtern allows changing the supported jQuery version using `js.jquery.haxe.Config.setVersion`.
+jQueryExtern allows changing the supported jQuery version using `js.jquery.Config.setVersion`.
 It can be called in a hxml file like this:
 ```
---macro js.jquery.haxe.Config.setVersion('1.8.3')
+--macro js.jquery.Config.setVersion('1.8.3')
 ```
 The function will also set `jquery-ver` to the corresponding integer value automatically.